bgrasmo/100daysofcode/sections-31-37/Section-32.md

-## Section 32: Milestone project: A complete online shop fra A to Z
+## Section 32: Milestone project: A complete online shop from A to Z

 ## Day 33 - 2022-05-12